thoth-tech/arcade-games/games/Pingpong/Documentation/game.md

 **2. Bug Fixes**

-**● Vertical Collision with Pipes**
+***● Vertical Collision with Pipes***

 Issue Description:

-The current implementation allows the ball to pass through pipes during vertical
+The current implementation allows the ball to pass through pipes during vertica

 collisions, compromising the accuracy of collision detection.